-The purpose of this Destination Management Plan (DMP) is to recognise and realise the full value of tourism by ensuring it is a positive force for people, nature, and our economy over the next 10 years.
+The purpose of this Destination Management Plan (DMP) is to recognise and realise the full value of tourism by ensuring it is a positive force for people, nature, and our economy.

-The ultimate aim is to create lasting. net-positive impacts and support a thriving tourism sector.
+The ultimate aim is to create lasting, net-positive impacts and support a thriving tourism sector.